0800WebDev/tools-unblocked/README.md

 ### Features
 - A cloak option to hide the tab
 - An open-in-`about:blank` option to hide the page
-- Contact button to get in touch with the owner
+- Contact button to get in touch with the Howsresres

-### Apps / Tools
-PGIS has a selection of tools including:
-- Orange Unlock
-- 8os
-- Live Chat
-- YouTube Shorts
-- EmulatorJS
-- AI
-- Live HTML Editor
-- The wagon site (iframe)
-- Soundboard

 ### How to Use